-Bricklayers from Taos and Santa Fe, Nuevo México, built the forts of adobe from indigenous materials, and all were abandoned by 1849.
+Bricklayers from Taos and Santa Fe, Nuevo México, built the forts of adobe from indigenous materials, and all the sites were abandoned by 1849.
 None of the original structures survive.
 In various parts of the West, other fur-trading companies operated similar outposts.

 In the early days, Bent's Fort was the only settled place on the Santa Fe Trail between Arrow Rock, Missouri, and Santa Fe, Nuevo México.
 It was positioned to take advantage of the trade along the Mountain Route of the Santa Fe Trail.
 Also, it was central to the north-south axis of Bent, St. Vrain & Company's fur trade.

 Bent's Fort was, thus, a cultural center and even a melting pot.
 English, Spanish, and French were linguae francae, along with several Indian tongues.